Vaquita Porpoise | Terra Mater Factual Studios

 Operation GRACE: A Global Commitment

 Building on the lessons from VaquitaCPR, Operation GRACE (Global Rescue of At-Risk Cetaceans and Ecosystems) is now a cornerstone of NMMF’s international conservation work.
-This initiative brings science, technology, medicine, and community partnerships together to protect the world’s most endangered dolphins, whales, and porpoises around the world.
+It brings together science, technology, medicine, and community partnerships to protect the world’s most endangered dolphins, whales, and porpoises around the world.

-The vaquita remains at the heart of this mission – a symbol of what is at stake and what can be achieved when global collaboration meets local leadership.
+The vaquita remains at the heart of this mission, representing both what is at stake and what is still possible.

 Spotlight on Sea of Shadows

-The 2019 National Geographic documentary Sea of Shadows revealed the urgency of the vaquita’s situation, following investigators, scientists, journalists, and the Mexican Navy as they confront illegal fishing and wildlife trafficking.
+The 2019 National Geographic documentary Sea of Shadows brought global attention to the vaquita’s story by following investigators, scientists, journalists, and the Mexican Navy as they confronted illegal fishing and wildlife trafficking.
 The film highlights the human courage behind conservation and underscores why global awareness and action are essential to saving the species.
 Watch the film here.

 HOW YOU CAN HELP